-Student loan payments and the related interest have special tax treatments depending on your tax entity type.
+Student loan payments and the related interest are subject to special tax treatment depending on your tax filing status.

-If you're a Sole Proprietor OR file your business profit in your personal tax return:
+If you're a Sole Proprietor OR file your business profit on your personal tax return:

 - Payments that reduce the principal amount are never deductible.